dagargo/overwitch/docs/installation.md

 - libgtk-4-dev (only if `CLI_ONLY=yes` is not used)
 - systemd-dev (only used to install the udev rules)

-You can easily install all them by running `sudo apt install automake libtool libusb-1.0-0-dev libjack-jackd2-dev libsamplerate0-dev libsndfile1-dev autopoint gettext libjson-glib-dev libgtk-4-dev systemd-dev`.
+You can easily install all them by running `sudo apt install automake libtool libusb-1.0-0-dev libjack-jackd2-dev libsamplerate0-dev libsndfile1-dev autopoint gettext libsystemd-dev libjson-glib-dev libgtk-4-dev systemd-dev`.

 For Fedora, run `sudo yum install automake libtool libusb1-devel jack-audio-connection-kit-devel libsamplerate-devel libsndfile-devel gettext-devel json-glib-devel gtk4-devel systemd-devel` to install the build dependencies.